What Types Of Mortgage Lenders Are There, And How Do I Choose The Right One?

 A bank originates (initiates), services and sells a wide variety of mortgage products.
 They may offer 30-year fixed-rate mortgages, 15-year fixed-rate mortgages, ARMs, government-backed mortgages, jumbo mortgages and interest-only mortgages, for example.

-A bank can keep your loan in their portfolio and service it.
-They may also choose to sell it on the secondary market or sell the servicing rights to another party.
-Mortgage bankers typically sell conventional mortgages to Fannie Mae and Freddie Mac.
+Sometimes banks may keep your loan in their portfolio and service it.
+More likely they will choose to sell it on the secondary market or sell the servicing rights to another party.
+Mortgage bankers sell conventional mortgages to Fannie Mae and Freddie Mac.

 You can also choose to refinance your current mortgage through a mortgage banker.